AbdRicher/AbdRicher/README.md

 💞️ I’m looking to collaborate on Artificial Intelligence

-📫 How to reach me: Explore My Website https://abdricher.github.io/My_portolio-wesbite/
+📫 How to reach me: Explore [My Portofio Website](https://portoflio-website-beta.vercel.app/)

 😄 Pronouns: ...